 2004 | Not Threatened

 Endemic.
-North, South Islands.
-Common from the Central Volcanic Plateau and adjacent main axial ranges of the North Island south.
+New Zealand: North Island (common from the Central Volcanic Plateau and adjacent main axial ranges), South Island.

 Montane forest and subalpine forest and scrub.
 Often forming a dense, almost monospecific forest especially along the main North Island axial ranges and along the drier, eastern side of the South Island.

 Commonly occurs as either a hydrophyte or non-hydrophyte (non-wetlands).

 Morphologically very similar to black beech (Fuscospora solandri) from which it differs by the ovate leaves with acute to subacute apices, obscure leaf venation and by the glabrous ovary of the flower.
 Appears to prefer drier conditions than black beech, and has a greater altitudinal range, though it is often sympatric with black beech.